bytebase/bytebase.com/content/docs/administration/customize-logo.md

 <HintBlock type="info">

 This feature is only available in the Enterprise Plan.
+You can try Enterprise Plan for free for two weeks.

 </HintBlock>